Resolving Construction-Related Legal Issues in Tacoma, WA

 Construction Delays

 Construction delays can sometimes result in litigation for damages or a breach of contract action if the delay results in a significant loss of money to one or more party.
+If you suspect that a construction delay may be on the horizon for you, it is important to address it.
+Below, are some general recommendations for how to approach construction delays.

 If You Are the Client/Customer